saifeezibrahim/terraform-eks/README.md

 ---

-## 🙋‍♂️ Maintained by Saifee Zibrahim
+## 🙋‍♂️ Maintained by Saifeez Ibrahim

 If you found this helpful, star ⭐ the repo or share it to help more people learn DevOps!